How your dog's nutrition needs change with age

 These nutrients have antioxidant properties, protecting the body against the harmful effects of the oxidative stress linked to aging.

 Higher vitamin C and E content

 Older dogs are less effective at using dietary protein than younger dogs due to their reduced digestive function.
-Improving protein quality is the main goal here.
+Improving the quality of protein is the main goal here.
 A fallacy in some countries is that protein is responsible for kidney failure.
 In fact, this is not the case.
-Kidney failure is a chronic, irreversible disease which is frequent with age.
+Kidney failure is a chronic, irreversible disease that is more common in older dogs.
 It's recommended to reduce phosphorus content in foods to slow down the progression of this disease.
-However, it's important to first speak to your vet and allow them to diagnose the condition before making any dietary changes.
+However, it's important to speak to your veterinarian first and allow them to diagnose the condition before making any dietary changes.